 Foot and Ankle In and Out

-Move your foot and ankle in and out as far as possible and comfortable without pain (figure 4).
-Repeat 10 - 20 times provided there is no increase in symptoms.
+Move your foot and ankle in and out as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 4).
+Repeat 10 – 20 times provided there is no increase in symptoms.

 Figure 4 – Foot and Ankle In and Out (right leg)

-Move your foot and ankle in a circle as large as possible and comfortable without pain (figure 5).
+Move your foot and ankle in a circle as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 5).
 Repeat 10 times in each direction provided there is no increase in symptoms.

 Figure 5 – Foot and Ankle Circles